doherty100/kidzhackphilly/04-storage-and-variables/README.md

     1. Change the number from 2 to 15.
 The rotation rate changed for all three stickers, pretty cool!
         ![4-002](./images/4-002.jpg)
         **figure 4-002** Use a variable to change the rotation rate of three different stickers
 1. Now share your creation.
+See [dancing-bugs-modified.kcode](./dancing-bugs-modified.kcode) for a complete version.

 ## What's next